oderwat/BearNanny/README.md

 ![Demo 1](assets/demo1.gif)

+## Using it:

+Start BearNanny either by running `swift run` or build the executable with `swift build -c release -Xswiftc -static-stdlib` and maybe `strip .build/release/BearNanny`.

+> I added a (hopefully) working version in the `bin/` folder of the project!
+>
+>*Please note that this binary won't be updated if you make changes and compile it yourself!*

+With that running open up Bear and write a note with the following content:

+    # BearNanny Test

+    ```swift
+    let a = 7
+    let b = 8
+    print(a * b)<<<
+    ```
+    ```output
+    ```
+    ---
+    #BearNanny

+After a short time BearNanny should output some information to the console (in verbose mode) and the output part of the note should update to:

+    ```output 1fquuqd4jqb30
+    56
+    ```

+The characters after the word output are a checksum of the code which helps avoiding recalculation.
+It also does not update the note if the output is the same as before like when editing comments.

+You can have multiple notes and sections which contain such swift code / output sections.
+BearNanny will check every other second for changes (and runs endlessly).

+Using a trigger (default `<<<`) for re-computing the output has two reasons:

+1. Before using the trigger, BearNanny was running the code much to often.
+Nice for the initial proof of concept but not really useful.
+Now you can trigger running the code when your changes are done.
+2. Bear currently still loses focus and cursor position when a note gets updated from external.
+So I figured out a very hacky trick to work around this: I figure out the line and column of the trigger in the note.
+After running the code and updating the note with the new output I create and run a little Apple Script to send keystrokes to the Bear Application which moves the cursor (hopefully) to the location the trigger was found.

+#### BearNanny Config

+As the code trigger may not fit for your use case you can change it by creating a code block with the following content:

+    ```BearNanny
+    trigger: <<<
+    ```

+*Notice: All occurences of the trigger get erased in the code block when found!*

+### Meta blocks

+You can now define a meta block which lets you do some more cool stuff:

+Here some examples:

+#### Saving a code block to the filesystem (and chmod it)

+    ```meta
+    saveas: ~/bin/myscript
+    chmod: 0777
+    ```
+    ```shell
+    #!/bin/bash
+    echo "I was created in Bear!
+    ```

+Saving happens automatically every time the code gets changed.
+There is no trigger needed!

+*Take care as it will not ask you if the file it saves already exists!*

+#### Running a shell command on a code block

+    ```meta
+    run: sort
+    ```
+    ```
+    this
+    is
+    an
+    unsorted
+    list
+    ```
+    ```output 1n1oz33f4bxj0
+    an
+    is
+    list
+    this
+    unsorted
+    ```

+#### PHP (and Python) support

+    ```php
+    echo date('Y-m-d H:i:s')
+    ```
+    ```output
+    ```

+#### Complex Usage

+You can combine "run" and "saveas" to store the code you run at the same time.
+You can even use some "saveas" blocks to transfer data from the note to files which then are used by a "run" code block.

+### Synced Content

+It will also work on connected devices if you have BearNanny running on one of them :)

 ## Here some notes about compiling and running it!

 ### Background and my procedure for creating the package (for reference):